BountyHunter1999/Quotes/README.md

 # Quotes
 This is a collection of quotes that, to me, feel bigger than life and tend to inspire me.

+## Collection:
+1. "The mass of men lead lives of quiet desperation.
+What is called resignation is confirmed desperation": **Henry David Thoreau**
+2. "When you dream about what you want to be in life, you don't dream tragedy": **Jamie Foxx**